What Is Verisimilitude?

 Simply put, a literary work contains verisimilitude if the reader believes it is true to life.
 A novel or film can be literally unrealistic in fact yet seem real because there is consistency within the narrative or a strong element of psychological truth.

 For instance, Margaret Atwood’s novel, The Handmaiden’s Tale, achieves verisimilitude in spite of the fact that a basic plot point — the overtake of the U.S. government by Christian fundamentalists — is implausible.
 Atwood thinks logically about how this overtake would occur, and in what precise stages it would occur; she even includes an afterward where academic scholars look back on this period of history.
-All that makes the reader suspend their disbelief.
+All of this gives her work more verisimilitude, helping the reader suspend their disbelief.

 Examples of Verisimilitude

-4. The Matrix, starring Keanu Reeves, is hardly realistic.
-Human beings are not really being harvested as an energy source by greedy aliens.
-But the movie’s details are consistent, and it also portrays a moral truth — that people at the bottom are exploited by those in power to the point where they believe prefer to believe illusions over reality.
+Verisimilitude Example 4.
+The Matrix, starring Keanu Reeves, is hardly realistic.
+But the movie’s details are consistent, and it also portrays a moral truth — that people at the bottom are exploited by those in power to the point where they prefer to believe illusions over reality.
 These things give the film verisimilitude.

 (View all literary devices)